perfidia/pytenseshift/docs/index.rst

-..
-PyTenseShift documentation master file, created by sphinx-quickstart on Wed Mar 20 19:18:40 2013.
+.. pytenseshift documentation master file, created by sphinx-quickstart on Wed May 08 23:32:27 2013.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.